HugoLaurencon/Word-boundaries-information/README.md

 This repository contains the code used to create the different tasks and evaluate the models on them.

-For almost every file, some commented lines at the end show examples of how functions were called to obtained what we have.
+For almost every file, some commented lines at the end show examples of how functions were called.

 The file ```Word-boundaries-information/get_quantized/get_quantized.ipynb``` is a jupyter notebook file, and can be ideally opened with Google Colab, which makes it very easy to install all the dependencies.